core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as keys {#list-with-sid}

-The follwoing example show the encoding a the 'server' list using the SIDs defined in {{-core-sid}} Appendix C. It is important to note that the protocol or method using this mapping may carry a parent SID or may have the knowledge of this parent SID based on its context.
-In these cases, delta encoding can be performed based on this parent SID which minimizes the size of the encoded data.
+The follwoing example show the encoding of the 'server' list using the SIDs defined in {{-core-sid}} Appendix C. It is important to note that the protocol or method using this mapping may carry a parent SID or may have the knowledge of this parent SID based on its context.

-The following example shows the encoding of the 'server' list containing two enties.
-SIDs used in this example are defined in {{-core-sid}} Appendix C. It is important to note that the protocol or method using this mapping may carry a parent SID or may have the knowledge of this parent SID based on its context.
 In these cases, delta encoding can be performed based on this parent SID which minimizes the size of the encoded data.

 Definition example from {{RFC7317}}: